ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 3 - RS / AS should supprt user-centric or self-sovereign identity standards and log-keeping features and deprecate or give open choice of federation solutions that then contribute to platform solutions.

 4 - Client implementers should be able to assist the end user in making requests in an interoperable way regardless of whether those requests are to a RS, AS, or a delegate of the RO.
 Clients should be "untrusted by default" in all cases where the user does not have free choice to associate with that client.
-Clients that interoperate with secure and convenient (local biometric) authenticators via standards support this separation of concerns for the two different kinds of user agent.
+Clients that interoperate with secure and convenient (local biometric) authenticators via standards support this separation of concerns.

-3 - User agent designers can offer policy support and automation of request processing.
+5 - User agent designers, as keepers of the user's policies, can offer policy support and automation of request processing.
 GNAP serves the delegation needs of both service providers and end users.
-GNAP must protect a user's right to choose how to store and apply their policies.
-In general, and in support of human rights, a RS or their designate should not also have access to the user's authorization policies.
+GNAP must protect a user's right to choose how to store and apply their policies without forced association with a particular AS.

 # Privacy Considerations {#privacy}